 Petroleum inspection fees result from the fees imposed under s.
 168.12(1), Wis.
 Stats., and payments received under ss.
 101.143(4)(h)1m, 101.143(5)(a), and 101.143(5)(c), Wis.
 Stats.
 Under s.
 168.12(1), Wis.
 Stats., a \$0.03 per gallon fee was imposed by the State on suppliers for petroleum products received for sale in Wisconsin.
-2005 Wisconsin Acts 25 and 85 amended s.
-168.12(1), Wis.
-Stats., by reducing the petroleum inspection fee imposed from \$0.03 per gallon to \$0.02 per gallon, effective April 1, 2006.
-The per gallon fees are paid to the State of Wisconsin Department of Revenue by suppliers along with motor fuel taxes.
+2005 Wisconsin Acts 25 and 85 reduced the petroleum inspection fee from \$0.03 per gallon to \$0.02 per gallon, effective April 1, 2006.
+The per gallon fees are paid to the State of Wisconsin Department of Revenue by suppliers along with motor fuel taxes and are initially deposited into the Transportation Fund.
 The Department of Revenue determines the amount collected for the per gallon fees and remits it to the program's trustee on a monthly basis.
+The trustee transfers petroleum inspection fees in excess of the amount needed to meet debt service requirements and to pay administrative costs of the Petroleum Inspection Fee Revenue Obligations Program to the State of Wisconsin Petroleum Inspection Fund, free of the first lien pledge of the program resolution.
+The Department of Commerce uses the fees transferred to the State of Wisconsin Petroleum Inspection Fund to pay PECFA claims; PECFA program administrative costs; and other costs and transfers, including optional transfers to the trustee to redeem revenue bonds early.

-For certain months during FY 2005-06 and FY 2004-05, the Department of Revenue transferred \$8.8 million to the trustee and intended to make adjustments in subsequent months when actual collections became known.
+For certain months during FY 2005-06, the Department of Revenue transferred \$8.8 million to the trustee and intended to make adjustments in subsequent months when actual collections became known.
 Because of an oversight, the amounts of the adjustment were not precisely determined and applied during FY 2005-06.
-Nevertheless, management believes the amounts actually transferred are at least equal to fees collected and attributable to that fiscal year.
+In FY 2006-07, the actual amounts of the necessary adjustment were determined, as well as adjustments that should have been made in previous years but were not.
+In January 2007, \$3.0 million in excess petroleum inspection fees that had previously been transferred to the trustee, and subsequently to the Petroleum Inspection Fund, were transferred from the Petroleum Inspection Fund to the Transportation Fund.

 The other petroleum inspection fees consist of penalty payments made under s.
 101.143(4)(h)1m, Wis.
 Stats., by consultants for submitting claims for ineligible costs; proceeds under s.
 101.143(5)(a), Wis.
 Stats., from the sale of remedial equipment and supplies that had originally been paid for by PECFA awards; and net recoveries under s.
 101.143(5)(c), Wis.
 Stats., related to the Wisconsin Attorney General's actions against fraudulent claims.
-In FY 2005-06, these other petroleum inspection fees totaled \$19,705 and were made available to the trustee.
-These fees were not transferred to the trustee because the trustee indicated that no deficiencies existed in any of the program's accounts held by the trustee, which would require the transfer of the fees.
-In FY 2004-05, these other fees totaled \$245,761 and were transferred to the trustee.
-However, because no deficiencies existed in any of the program's accounts at the time of transfer, they were immediately transferred back to the State.
+In FY 2006-07, these other petroleum inspection fees totaled \$2,600 and were made available to the trustee.
+In FY 2005-06, the other petroleum inspection fees totaled \$19,705 and were made available to the trustee.
+These fees were not transferred to the trustee in either fiscal year because the trustee indicated that no deficiencies existed in any of the program's accounts held by the trustee as of June 30, 2007, or June 30, 2006, which would require the transfer of the fees.